SoFFT: Spatial Fourier Transform for Modeling Continuum Soft Robots: Experimental Validation

 \subsubsection{Time spectrum of the Spatial Harmonics}

+Despite sharing the same body geometry and actuator routing, the experimental spectrum of the H-Support prototype differs from the simulation results.

-The torsion spectrum reveals differences when compared to the \ac{STFT} obtained through simulation.
-The constant component at $\nu = \SI{0}{\meter^{-1}}$ is significantly less pronounced than the others, in contrast to the strain analysis presented in \eqref{eq:implicit_strain}.
-This can be attributed to the friction between the cables and the rod, which asymmetrically distributes the torsion along its length.
-At higher spatial frequencies, the torsion exhibits anti-resonance peaks accompanied by rapid phase transitions.
+The torsion spectrum shows a dominance of higher harmonics with respect to the constant component at $\nu = \SI{0}{\meter^{-1}}$.
+This indicates that torsion is not uniformly distributed along the rod, in contrast to the strain analysis presented in \eqref{eq:implicit_strain}.
+This can be attributed to the friction of the tendons, which asymmetrically distributed the torsion along its length.